AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 > **Compatibility with different versions of AdGuard**
 >
-> AdGuard for Safari and iOS cannot properly apply rules with `websocket` modifier due to Safari limitations.
+> `$websocket` modifier is supported on devices with macOS Monterey (version 12) and iOS 16 or higher.

 #### **`$other`** {#other-modifier}